valeriupredoi/jasmin-matlab/README.md

 This page https://www.mathworks.com/help/install/ug/install-noninteractively-silent-installation.html doesn't says exactly what I am trying to do, bar the target install is an unpacked ISO (which should be eqivalent to what we have on JASMIN).

-**UPDATE 30 May 2025**

-James has managed to install it, using a mounted ISO!